jduffield65/coppafish/docs/pipeline/find_spots.md

 ??? note "Optimised spot detection"

-    The dilation method is quite slow so if *jax* is installed, a [different spot detection method](../code/find_spots/detect.md#coppafish.find_spots.detect_optimised.detect_spots)
+    The dilation method is quite slow, so if *jax* is installed, a [different spot detection method](../code/find_spots/detect.md#coppafish.find_spots.detect_optimised.detect_spots)
     is used.